CASE STUDY 02 · PAYPAL CONSUMER · 2019–2024

 Rather than front-loading all product knowledge at signup, I designed a layered system where new concepts unlocked based on four distinct trigger types.
 Each layer had explicit rules about when it could appear, what it could recommend, and how frequently.

-- Never recommend in two consecutive sessions
+- Never a recommendation in two consecutive sessions

 - Capability-aware globally — never introduce features unavailable in a user's market